Chanel Mata'utia: Background

 Mata'utia was born in Liverpool, New South Wales, Australia.
 He is of Samoan descent.
-He is the younger brother of former Knights teammate Peter Mata'utia, now of Castleford Tigers in the European Super League, and is the older brother of Knights teammates Pat Mata'utia and Sione Mata'utia.
+He is the younger brother of former Knights teammate Peter Mata'utia, now of Lakes United in the Newcastle Rugby League, and is the older brother of Knights teammates Pat Mata'utia and Sione Mata'utia.

 He played his junior football for the Bankstown Cougars, before moving to Newcastle, New South Wales at a young age and playing for the South Newcastle Lions in the Newcastle Rugby League.
 He was then signed by the Newcastle Knights.

 Playing career

 Early career

 From 2010 to 2012, Mata'utia played for the Newcastle Knights' NYC team.
 On 21 April 2012, he played for the New South Wales Under-20s team against the Queensland Under-20s team and scored a try.

 In 2013, he moved on to the Knights' New South Wales Cup team.
-On 16 October 2013, he re-signed with the Knights on a 1-year contract, later extending it by another year in 2014.
+On 16 October 2013, he re-signed with the Newcastle club on a one-year contract, later extending it by another year in 2014.
 On 9 July 2014, he played for the New South Wales Residents against the Queensland Residents and scored two tries.

 2014

-In Round 20 of the 2014 NRL season, Mata'utia made his NRL debut for the Knights against the Sydney Roosters, alongside his brother Sione Mata'utia who also debuted for the Knights in the same game.
-This was the first time since Round 1 of the 1942 NSWRFL season, that two brothers had debuted in the same game together, Bill and Doug McRitchie debuting for the St. George Dragons on that day.
+In round 20 of the 2014 NRL season, Mata'utia made his NRL debut for Newcastle against the Sydney Roosters, alongside his brother Sione Mata'utia who also debuted for the club in the same game.
+This was the first time since round 1 of the 1942 NSWRFL season, that two brothers had debuted in the same game together, Bill and Doug McRitchie debuting for the St. George Dragons on that day.
 On 9 September 2014, he was named in the Samoa train-on squad for the 2014 Four Nations, but didn't make the final 24-man squad.
-Late in September 2014, he signed a letter of intent to join the Canterbury-Bankstown Bulldogs on a 4-year contract starting in 2016, along with his brothers Sione and Pat.
-However, the NRL's rules didn't allow the Bulldogs to register the contracts until 30 June 2015, leaving the option of staying at the Knights open for the Mata'utias.
+Late in September 2014, he signed a letter of intent to join the Canterbury-Bankstown Bulldogs on a four-year contract starting in 2016, along with his brothers Sione and Pat.
+However, the NRL's rules didn't allow the Canterbury club to register the contracts until 30 June 2015, leaving the option of staying at Newcastle open for the Mata'utias.

 2015

-On 19 March, Mata'utia re-signed with the Knights on a 3-year contract, along with his brothers Sione and Pat.
+On 19 March, Mata'utia re-signed with the Newcastle club on a three-year contract, along with his brothers Sione and Pat.
 In May, he again played for the New South Wales Residents against the Queensland Residents and scored two tries, this time alongside his brother Peter.
-Chanel managed to play only 1 NRL game in the 2015 season.
+He managed to play only one NRL game in the 2015 season.